Ann Makena-Daggett Founder & Executive Director

-My passion for children who don’t have any parents as well as women grow stronger with every day.
-My passion is to see as many people in these situations empowered through the word of God.
-I want to reach those who have been broken in one way or another in this life, to restore hope.
-I want to provide assistance through homes, food, but most of all I want build the confidence of these women and children from the inside out.
-One of my hopes is to bring awareness of emotional, physical, and psychological effects of living in these situations.
+Ann’s passion for children who don’t have parents, as well as oppressed women and girls grow stronger with every day.
+Her heart is to see as many people in these situations empowered through the word of God.
+She wants to reach those who have been broken in one way or another in this life and restore hope in them as she understands brokenness very well due to her life experience.
+Her hope for this organizations is to provide home, food, but most of all to build the confidence of these children and women from the inside out.
+She hopes to bring awareness of emotional, physical, and psychological effects of living in these situations with hopes to build a bigger team for their sake.

-I have faced many hardships in my adult life but through all of this I’ve stood on a scripture “I am not saying this because I am in need, for I have learned to be content whatever the circumstances.
+Through the struggles Ann has endured in her adult life, she has stood on the scripture “I am not saying this because I am in need, for I have learned to be content whatever the circumstances.
 I know what it is to be in need, and I know what it is to have plenty.
 I have learned the secret of being Content in any and every situation, whether well fed or hungry, whether living in plenty or in want.
-I can do all this through Him [Christ] who gives me strength.”
-This is Philippians 4:11-13, this through my years has kept my heart centered and open.
+I can do all things through Him [Christ] who gives me strength.”
+This is Philippians 4:11-13.
+Through many years, this has kept her heart centered and open.

 For more about me and family, visit www.makenaministries.com